 (See also Overview of Heart Defects.)

 When the heart and blood vessels develop in the fetus, at first there is only one large tube, called the truncus, leaving the heart.
 Normally, the truncus divides into two blood vessels, the pulmonary artery and the aorta (see also Normal Fetal Circulation).
 Sometimes the truncus does not divide and persists during fetal development and after birth.
 There is one valve, the truncal valve, leading into this one artery, rather than separate aortic and pulmonic valves.
+A single artery arises from the heart, which then gives rise directly to the pulmonary arteries.
+Invariably, a ventricular septal defect is present, which allows both the right and left ventricles to pump blood across the truncal valve.

 Persistent Truncus Arteriosus